ioccc-src/winner/faq.md

 Jump to: [top](#)

 <div id="ruby">
-### FAQ 3.24: How do I install Ruby for entries that require it?
+### How do I install Ruby for entries that require it?
 </div>

 Please see the [official Ruby installation